The Past and Future of Spanish Wine

 - Burgos Cathedral, Spain’s third-largest cathedral and a UNESCO World Heritage Site

 For centuries, Rioja has represented the pinnacle of Spanish wine.
 Even in medieval times, the region’s earthy, luscious reds enjoyed great word of mouth, spread by the pilgrims who trekked along the Camino del Santiago--the Middle Age’s information highway.
 Pilgrims who stopped for sustenance at the monastery on the banks of the Rio Oja came away singing the praises of the wine savored there.

-It begins, however, in a newer region.
-Ribera del Duero, located midway between Madrid and Rioja, was a land of simple rosés until the 1970s, when Alejandro Fernandez, owner of an agricultural machinery firm, founded a new winery: Pesquera.
+The wine tour begins, however, in a newer region: Ribera del Duero.
+Located midway between Madrid and Rioja, this was a land of simple rosés until the 1970s, when Alejandro Fernandez, owner of an agricultural machinery firm, founded a new winery: Pesquera.
 His serious tempranillo-based wines launched a wave of quality-minded bodegas in the region lining the Duero River, earning it Denominación de Origen (DO) status in 1982.

-The tour starts in the regional capital, Valladolid, and spends the first two days in Ribera del Duero.
+The Ribero del Duero tour starts in the regional capital, Valladolid, and spends the first two days in this zone.
 We’ll visit one of Alejandro Fernandez’s two estates, as well as the like-minded pioneers Emilio Moro, Hacienda Monasterio, and Abadia Retuera.

 Then it’s off to Rioja.
 En route, we’ll drive along roads that parallel the Camino del Santiago de Campostela, where we’ll see modern-day pilgrims with backpacks and hiking boots following the 900-mile path to Santiago.